Core Competencies in Business

 - Massive buying power - Walmart's mantra is "everyday low prices".
 To facilitate this it uses its mammoth purchasing power to constantly pressure suppliers to drive down wholesale costs.

 - Supply chain management - Walmart excels at all aspects of supply chain management.
 It has a massive network of distribution centers and has refined purchasing, operations, distribution, and integration into an extremely efficient system of inventory management, resulting in better stocking of products in stores and lower costs (which are passed to consumers).
-Walmart was instrumental in the development of the Universal Product Code (bar code), and was the first company to implement it on a company-wide basis to collect and analyse data from individual stores.
+Walmart was instrumental in the development of the Universal Product Code (barcode) and was the first company to implement it on a company-wide basis to collect and analyze data from individual stores.

 Apple Inc. - Apple is the largest company in the world by market capitalization.
 In fact, if Apple was a country and its market capitalization was converted to GDP it would be the 20th largest country in the world.
 It has over 100,000 employees worldwide and generated $230 billion in revenue in 2017.
 Apple has very strong core competencies:

-- Innovation - Apple has a long history of developing unique and innovative technology products, including the Mac computer, the iPod, iPhone, iPad, Apple TV and the Apple Watch.
+- Innovation - Apple has a long history of developing unique and innovative technology products, including the Mac computer, the iPod, iPhone, iPad, Apple TV, and the Apple Watch.
 Apple founders Steve Jobs and Steve Wozniak developed the Apple 1 in 1976 and went on to develop the Apple Macintosh and other revolutionary tech devices.
 Even when it is not the first company to develop a new product, it is often the one that is able to take a new product, engineer it in a unique fashion, and make it an enormous commercial success (for example, the release of the iPhone practically killed the sales of Blackberry devices within a few years).

 - Brand recognition - fans of Apple products tend to be extremely loyal to the brand.
 According to Morgan Stanley, Apple's iPhone had a 92 percent brand retention rate in 2017, beating Samsung at 77 percent and LG at 59 percent.
 It is not uncommon for consumers to line up for hours or days for a new iPhone or other Apple product release.
 Many frenzied Apple fans purchase every new release of the iPhone, even if their current model is less than a year old.
 Apple has brand loyalty that is the envy of corporations everywhere.